From the Claims Files: Slip-and-Fall Incidents

 The Nonprofit:

-An nonprofit provides non-emergency medical services in a small town in a northern climate.
-The organization has recently purchased — and begun operations in — a new facility.
+A nonprofit with a mission to provide non-emergency medical services in a small town in a northern climate.
+The organization had recently purchased — and begun operations in — a new facility.

 The Incident: